RMR has gathered data from thousands of students and participants to continually evaluate our curricula and training methods.

-Participants understand the laws and policies pertaining to sexual contact and consent.
+Understand the laws and policies pertaining to sexual contact and consent.

 Lower and eliminate the tolerance of rape myths, gender-based harassment, stalking, cyber-stalking, victim blaming, relationship abuse, sexual abuse, and other forms of sexual misconduct

-Establish RESPECT as the fundamental expectation for all interpersonal interactions.
+Establish respect as the fundamental expectation for all interpersonal interactions.